Anderson duality of topological modular forms and its differential-geometric manifestations: Secondary morphisms and the Anderson duality

 \end{thm} We give two separate proofs of this theorem, one given by the authors of this paper originally in the first version of this paper, and another more conceptual version provided by Sanath Devalapurkar.
 As they are both somewhat technical, they are given in Appendix~\ref{app:original-proof} and in Appendix~\ref{app:sanath-proof}, respectively.

-In this main part, we give a very brief outline of the proofs and explain along the way that this equivalence should be thought of as expressing the Anderson self-duality of $\TMF$.
-Originally, the Anderson self-duality of topological modular forms was formulated and proved by Stojanoska \cite{Sto1,Sto2} in terms of $\Tmf$ as follows: \begin{fact}[\cite{Sto1,Sto2}] We have a $\Tmf$-module equivalence
+In this main part, we give a very brief outline of the proofs.
+Originally, the Anderson duality of topological modular forms was formulated and proved by Stojanoska \cite{Sto1,Sto2} as the Anderson self-duality of $\Tmf$ as follows: \begin{fact}[\cite{Sto1,Sto2}] We have a $\Tmf$-module equivalence